 Healthy-eating chain Crisp & Green coming to Vernon Hills

-Crisp & Green, a healthy-eating themed chain restaurant will be opening its first Illinois restaurant Aug.
+Crisp & Green, a healthy-eating themed chain restaurant, will open its first Illinois restaurant Aug.
 5 in Vernon Hills.

 It will be the second restaurant with a similar concept to open in Lake County in a three-week span.
 Los Angeles-based sweetgreen debuted its 21st Illinois location Tuesday in Deer Park Town Center, 20530 N. Rand Road, No. 438.